 As is the case with most other injury claims, holding someone else accountable for causing a boat accident typically requires proving that they were legally negligent.
 Your attorney needs to show that it’s more likely than not that all the following conditions apply to your accident:

-- The other person—or “defendant”—had a responsibility to act reasonably under specific circumstances
+- The person you’re suing owed you a duty of care requiring them to act responsibly under specific circumstances

-- That irresponsible act—or failure to act—was the direct cause of an accident
+- That breach of duty was the main and direct cause of your accident

-Talk to a Norristown Boat Accident Attorney Today
+Speak with a York Boat Accident Attorney Today